aiplanethub/getting-started-with-deep-learning/fundamentals-of-deep-learning-and-neural-networks/247-Setting Up TensorFlow.md

 ## Checking the version of TensorFlow

 * Open a Jupyter/Colab Notebook.
-In a cell type and execute the following command:
+In a cell, type and execute the following command:
 `import tensorflow as tf`
 `print(tf.__version__)`
 (Note the double underscores on both sides of the word 'version')
-* Make sure the displayed version starts with 2, i.e., ensure Tensorflow 2 has been installed.
+* Ensure the displayed version starts with 2, i.e., ensure Tensorflow 2 has been installed.
 If not, you can upgrade Tensorflow:
 Upgrade using pip: https://stackoverflow.com/a/47342614
-Upgrade using conda: `conda upgrade tensorflow-gpu`
+Upgrade using conda: `conda upgrade tensorflow-gpu`.
 * Google Colab uses TensorFlow 2 by default.

 ## Additional Resources on Installation!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/xQVOaTUm9lM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Intermediate/advanced Learners can explore this option.
 For the rest, we can gradually get there whenever required.
-For the moment, you can simply go with Google Colab or the device installation mentioned a couple of slides earlier.
+For now, you can go with Google Colab, or the device installation mentioned a few slides earlier.

 You can download the [slides for this unit here](https://docs.google.com/presentation/d/1IvlcSDuUjkEH4XLiqtfSA0rNyhbI5vh-UB84JwqA8BQ/edit?usp=sharing).